Strong Characterization for the Airy Line Ensemble: Improved H o lder Estimates

 The following two propositions provide implications between the regular density event $\textbf{DEN}$ and improved H\"{o}lder one $\textbf{IHR}$.
-The first, to be established in \Cref{ProofDensity1} below (and eventually amounting from \Cref{p:bridgeReg}), indicates (upon restricting to $\textbf{BTR}$) that $\textbf{DEN}$ likely implies $\textbf{IHR}$ with a different value of $\beta$, on a slightly thinner rectangle.
-The second, to be established in \Cref{ProofDensity2} below (and eventually amounting from \Cref{p:closerho}), indicates that $\textbf{IHR}$ likely implies $\textbf{DEN}$ also with a different value of $\beta$ (but does so by stating that, if $\textbf{BTR}$ likely implies $\textbf{IHR}$, then it also likely implies $\textbf{DEN}$), on a slightly thinner rectangle.
+The first, to be established in \Cref{ProofDensity1} below (and eventually amounting from \Cref{uvrho}), indicates (upon restricting to $\textbf{BTR}$) that $\textbf{DEN}$ likely implies $\textbf{IHR}$ with a different value of $\beta$ (see \Cref{proofd00} for an explanation of this value), on a slightly thinner rectangle.